tim-collart/Timbers_Praet_et_al_2023/README.md

 # In-situ sensor data and Python scripts developed for the TIMBERS project.

-This repository contains in-situ sensor data and the python code that were used in the research article in Remote Sensing titled "The potential of multibeam sonars as 3D turbidity and SPM monitoring tool in the North Sea" by Praet et al. (2023).
+This repository contains in-situ sensor data and the python code that were used in the research article: Praet, N.; Collart, T.; Ollevier, A.; Roche, M.; Degrendele, K.; De Rijcke, M.; Urban, P.; Vandorpe, T. The Potential of Multibeam Sonars as 3D Turbidity and SPM Monitoring Tool in the North Sea. *Remote Sens.* **2023**

 It contains following ipython notebooks: